OMS or Dentist?

 How is an OMS Different than a Dentist?

 For many people, a loose tooth, tooth pain or even general oral discomfort might bring back memories of anxiety-inducing visits to the dentist.
 It also can be difficult to find time to visit a dentist, let alone schedule time to see a specialist.
 It is important to know that when unexpected oral health issues arise, you may benefit more from a visit to a nearby oral and maxillofacial surgeon than your general dentist.
+An OMS is a dental specialist who completes at least four years of a hospital-based residency after dental school.
+During this time, an OMS resident gains vast experience treating patients with problems involving the teeth, jaws, oral cavity and associated facial structures.
+This includes advanced training alongside medical residents in anesthesia, general surgery, surgical specialties and internal medicine.
+Some OMSs also complete medical school as part of their training.

 When to Visit the Dentist